protonemedia/laravel-api-health/README.md

 ];
 ```

 Open the `App\Console\Kernel` class in your editor and add the `api-health:run-checkers` command and set it to `everyMinute()`.
 If you don't use Laravel's Task Scheduler you could also manually create a cronjob that runs every minute.
+The `api-health:run-checkers` command will figure out what checker should run or not based on the configured schedules, if you want to ignore the scheduling and run all checkers, just run the command with the `--force` option.

 ```php
 <?php